 The Occupational Health and Safety (OHS) Advanced Certificate provides further training and professional development to those who support mid-level and technical tasks within the OHS skill set.
 Practitioners in these roles may work in non-profit, government/public and corporate industries including energy, ITS, grocery, mining, and retail.
-By obtaining the courses in the OHS Advanced Certificate, you have the education requirements and are preparing yourself to take the Canadian Registered Safety Technician (CRST) examination.

 Building on the foundational knowledge of basic occupational health and safety process and theories, this program explores the application and analysis of specific strategies for safety issues, workplace hazards and risks, mitigation plans, and environmental and safety audits.
 You will explore and create health and safety prevention strategies, impairment management programs, and assess employee optimal health and performance standards.

 By the end of the program, successful students will be able to:

 - Summarize common knowledge related to basic OHS safety processes and issues

 - Analyse and measure inherent hazards and risks to the workplace including health and environment safety

 - Develop hazard and risk controls to ensure workplace compliance

 - Create health and safety prevention strategies to promote optimal employee health and performance standards